Insights & Articles

 Vaccination Issues in Family Court

 Although the “Anti-Vaxxer” and “Anti-Vaccination” movement has a lengthy history, recently there has been growing concern about the impact of parents declining to vaccinate their children.
+How do these vaccination issues get dealt with in the context of family law?

 Outbreaks of previously rare childhood illnesses are now frequently occurring across Canada, and the vast majority of cases have occurred in children who have not received the measles-mumps-rubella or MMR vaccine.
-Similarly, cases of unvaccinated children contracting life threatening conditions such as whooping cough and tetanus have also been reported.
+Similarly, cases of unvaccinated children contracting life-threatening conditions such as whooping cough and tetanus have also been reported.

-The vast majority of parents in Ontario choose immunization for their children, but the “Anti-Vaxxer” movement, interest in alternative medicine or naturopathy, and theories about vaccine risks, are resulting in some parents abstaining from vaccinations.
+The vast majority of parents in Ontario choose immunization for their children, but the “Anti-Vaxxer” movement, interest in alternative medicine or naturopathy, and theories about vaccine risks are resulting in some parents abstaining from vaccinations.

 Vaccinations in Family Law Disputes